splunk/public-o11y-docs/apm/span-tags/tag-spotlight.rst

 View service performance by indexed span tags
 ================================================================
-To view service performance broken down by your indexed span tags follow these steps:
+To view service performance broken down by your indexed span tags, follow these steps:

 #.
 Go to Tag Spotlight.
 You can access Tag Spotlight in several places:
      * Select the :guilabel:`Tag Spotlight` panel on the APM landing page or in the service map.